Select Page

 Assessment

-This programme has been designed to be much lighter in terms of assessment, as compared to other programmes on our Islamic Scholarship Programme’s.
-Students on the Quran Study Programme will be required to prepare for the upcoming week by reading the relevant portion of the Quran and reflecting on their previous weeks study.
+This programme has been designed to be considerably less demanding in its assessment requirements compared to our other Islamic Scholarship Programmes.
+Students on the Quran Study Programme will be required to prepare for the upcoming week by reading and reflecting on the relevant portion of the Quran and reflecting on their previous week’s study.
 They will also be required to complete any Arabic homework set by their teachers.
 From time to time, additional readings or homework may also be set.
-Students will also be assessed via examinations for certain modules and will need to demonstrate a basic level of proficiency in tajwid by the end of the programme.
+Students will be assessed via examinations for certain modules and will need to demonstrate a basic level of proficiency in tajwid by the end of the programme.

 Progression